-The group has considered the amendments to FRS 102 that provide certain reliefs in connection with interest rate benchmark reform.
-These are mandatory for periods commencing on or after 1 January 2020 but have been early adopted by the group.
-Below are details of the significant interest rate benchmarks to which the entity's hedging relationships are exposed.
-The group is monitoring the FRC's phase two plans in respect of interest rate benchmark reform.
+The group has adopted the phase one amendments to FRS 102 that provide certain reliefs in connection with interest rate benchmark reform.
+Below are details of the significant interest rate benchmarks to which the group's hedging relationships are exposed.
+The group is monitoring the FRC's phase two amendments issued in December 2020 which will apply to the accounts for the year ending 31 March 2022 in respect of interest rate benchmark reform.